grafana/tempo/docs/tempo/website/api_docs/_index.md

 <span style="background-color:#f3f973;">This experimental endpoint is disabled by default and can be enabled via the search_enabled YAML config option.</span>

-This api retrieves all discovered tag names that can be used in search.
-The API is available in the query frontend service in a microservices deployment, or the Tempo endpoint in a single binary deployment.
+This endpoint retrieves all discovered tag names that can be used in search.
+The endpoint is available in the query frontend service in a microservices deployment, or the Tempo endpoint in a single binary deployment.

 ```